 Deciding what constitutes a good study organism is complex (Dietrich et al., 2020).
-However, when studying the impacts of forest disturbances on soil and litter fauna, we hypothesise that researchers have prioritised two factors: the sensitivity of the group to disturbance and the ease of studying that group.
-For example, beetles are the amongst the most studied group for most disturbances, especially fire, probably because extensive taxonomic knowledge means they can be identified easily and because most studies focus on beetles found in the litter layer, meaning that sampling methods are less labour-intensive than those needed for sampling soil organisms.
+We think there are two broad strategies to do this.
+First, researchers could use an unbiased approach, aiming to sample all taxa equally.
+Second, researchers could use prior knowledge to maximise the research gain for a given amount of effort.
+We hypothesise that researchers have favoured the second strategy by prioritising the study of taxonomic groups based on two factors: the sensitivity of the group to disturbance and the ease of studying that group.
+For example, beetles are amongst the most studied group for most disturbances, especially fire.
+This is probably because extensive taxonomic knowledge means that beetles can be identified easily and because of the relative ease with which litter-dwelling beetles can be sampled, compared to the labour-intensive methods needed for sampling soil organisms.
 Ground beetles, in particular, are considered fire-sensitive and have been proposed as bioindicators for the wider impacts of fires (Gerlach, Samways & Pryke, 2013).
 Similarly, spiders and termites were heavily studied in sites where forest fires had occurred, likely for similar reasons as seen for beetles (Gerlach et al., 2013).
 In contrast, beetles were used relatively infrequently in studies of precipitation change.
 This is probably because their high dispersal capacity means they can move easily between smaller experimental plots, such as those used in precipitation exclusion or addition experiments, diminishing the impacts of changes in precipitation (Martin et al., 2024).

 In contrast to beetles, springtails and mites have been studied more intensively in precipitation change experiments.
-This is likely because the groups are particularly sensitive to changes in soil moisture (Aupic-Samain et al., 2021; Martin et al., 2024) and have relatively low dispersal ability, making them good study organisms for this context.
-Our findings that mesofauna, as a whole, have been more intensively studied than microfauna is aligns with the previous findings of reviews on the impacts of natural disturbances on soil fauna (Pressler et al., 2019; Martin et al., 2024) suggesting that the relative ease of sampling and taxonomic identification drives this research focus.
+This is likely because these groups are particularly sensitive to changes in soil moisture (Aupic-Samain et al., 2021; Martin et al., 2024) and have relatively low dispersal ability, making them good study organisms for this context.
+Our findings that mesofauna, as a whole, have been more intensively studied than microfauna is aligned with the previous findings of reviews on the impacts of natural disturbances on soil fauna (Pressler et al., 2019; Martin et al., 2024) suggesting that the relative ease of sampling and taxonomic identification drives this research focus.
+This could present a serious problem where some groups are rarely studied due to the logistical and technical difficulties associated with doing this, with the potential for the impacts on some sensitive, but rarely studied groups, to go undetected.

 Our analyses of biases clearly show that nematodes, earthworms, and potworms are understudied relative to their global biomass.
 This presents an interesting contrast with earlier reviews on soil biodiversity, which found a much greater focus on nematodes and earthworms (Guerra et al., 2020; Beaumelle et al., 2021).
-This difference is, in part, likely to be due to the differences in the contexts of these reviews which did not focus on forest ecosystems, meaning that they included agricultural areas, where taxa such as earthworms are commonly used as indicators of soil quality (Fründ, Graefe & Tischer, 2011; Demetrio et al., 2020).
-Interestingly, springtails and mites have received much more research attention, relative to their global biomass, likely due to the less labour intensive methods needed to sample and identify them relative to earthworms and nematodes.
-More generally, as Potapov et al. (2020) state, the knowledge gaps and biases we observed in the study of soil and litter fauna are likely to be impacted by a lack of taxonomic expertise for the understudied groups.
+This difference is, in part, likely to be due to the differences in the contexts of these reviews which did not focus on forest ecosystems, meaning that they included agricultural areas, where taxa such as earthworms and nematodes are commonly used as indicators of soil quality (Fründ, Graefe & Tischer, 2011; Demetrio et al., 2020).
+Interestingly, springtails and mites have received much more research attention. relative to their global biomass, likely due to their high densities compared to earthworms (Potapov et al., 2022) and their key role in decomposition processes in forests (Lu et al., 2025).
+More generally, the knowledge gaps and biases we observed in the study of soil and litter fauna are likely to be impacted by a lack of taxonomic expertise for the understudied groups (particularly for microfauna) and by methodological approaches that favor targeted taxonomic groups without harmonised classifications frameworks, at the expense of comprehensive community assessments (Beaumelle et al., 2021; Gongalsky, 2021; Potapov et al., 2022; Hedde et al., 2022).